The Saint Clare Circle: Community Outreach is a volunteer initiative of Holy Rosary Parish.

 "We firmly believe that the future of humanity rests with those who are strong enough to give coming generations reason for living and hoping" (Gaudium et Spes #31).

-Lay Pastoral Ministers make regularly scheduled visits to assigned shut-in parishioners of Holy Rosary Church in order to share the Eucharist with them.
+Our Lay Pastoral Ministers can make regularly scheduled visits to homebound parishioners of Holy Rosary Church.
+This can include:

 The Canadian Catholic Organization for Development and Peace, commonly known as D&P, was formed in 1967 by the Canadian Conference of Catholic Bishops in response to Pope Paul VI's Encyclical Letter Populorum Progressio which says that Development is the new word for Peace.
 Our mission is to support partners in the Global South who promote alternatives to unfair social, political and economic structures, and to educate the Canadian population about the causes of poverty and mobilize Canadians towards actions for change.